-Have you ever wondered how many colors come together to make the images you see on your TV?
+Have you ever wondered how many colors together make the images you see on your TV?

 The idea behind it is actually pretty simple—and pretty fascinating!